Hong Kong Work Visa: A Fuss-Free Guide To Apply for One

 Hong Kong.
 A hub of talent and trade.
 Economically strong.
 Low tax rates.
-It’s no secret that it’s one of the most business-friendly jurisdictions when it comes to setting up a foreign company in Hong Kong.
+It’s no secret that it’s one of the most business-friendly jurisdictions when it comes to registering a foreign company in Hong Kong.
 But why exactly is that?
 One of the biggest contributors is its immigration policy.
 If you’re planning on relocating, you’ll need to apply for a Hong Kong work visa.
 Time to get to know how the application works.

 The list below is what this article will cover so if you have something specific on your mind, you can jump straight to that section.
 If you can’t find what you’re after, click that speech bubble you see bottom left and shoot us a message.